medjedovicm/sasapps.io/content/pages/support.md

 Complaints on services should be directed to both the 4GL Ltd Engagement Manager and the client Application Owner.

+## Terms & Conditions

+* All amounts are VAT excluded
+* Any changes to these assumptions might result in a price and/or timing revision
+* On-demand invoicing is made monthly in arrears
+* All other invoicing is made annually in advance
+* Invoices are due within 30 days of the invoice date

 ## Appendix A - Points of Contact